ytree-project/ytree/doc/source/Arbor.rst

 ------------------------

-``ytree`` can load merger-tree data from multiple sources using the `~ytree.arbor.load` command.
+``ytree`` can load merger-tree data from multiple sources using the :ref:`~ytree.arbor.load` command.
 This command will guess the correct format and read in the data appropriately.
 For examples of loading each format, see below.